Savor the Flavors: Experience the Culinary Delights of Latino Heritage Festivals

 Miami Beach Festival

 Every September, the Miami Beach Hispanic Heritage Celebration kicks off with a bang.
 Think carnival rides that make you feel like a kid again, live music that gets your feet moving, and food so delicious you’ll you had a second stomach.
-The event features performances by the Miami Hispanic Ballet and the Cuban Classical Ballet of Miami, making sure the arts are as much a part of the celebration as the food and fun (Visit The USA).
+The event features performances by the Miami Hispanic Ballet and the Cuban Classical Ballet of Miami, making sure the are as much a part of the celebration as the food and fun (Visit The USA).

 EventHighlight